Tiff Needell: Racing career

 Needell driving the Ecurie Ecosse Vauxhall Cavalier at Donington Park during the 1993 TOCA Shootout.

-He then had a couple of years in the British Touring Car Championship with Nissan, before returning to sports cars in 1995, driving a Porsche at Daytona and a Jaguar XJ220 at Le Mans.
+Needell then had a couple of years in the British Touring Car Championship with Nissan, before returning to sports cars in 1995, driving a Porsche at Daytona and a Jaguar XJ220 at Le Mans.

-He then drove the Lister Storm for five years, reaching third overall at Daytona in 1997 before gearbox problems dropped them to nineteenth.
-In 1998 he finished fifth in the British GT Championship and won the Silverstone Golden Jubilee Trophy race.
+Needell then drove the Lister Storm for five years, reaching third overall at Daytona in 1997 before gearbox problems dropped them to nineteenth.
+In 1998, he finished fifth in the British GT Championship and won the Silverstone Golden Jubilee Trophy race.
 That same year, he was to be part of Lister's assault on Le Mans, but the car failed scrutineering and thus didn't qualify.
 In 2000, he again drove for Lister, this time in three races of the British GT Championship, winning all of them.
 He won at Donington Park in the main Lister entry and then competed in two further rounds in the CSi privately entered Lister.
 Due to the late entry, this car wasn't registered for championship points, but Tiff won both races at Circuit de Spa-Francorchamps and Silverstone Circuit.
 He also took part in the 2000 FIA GT Championship for one round at Zolder.

 Since then, Needell's racing career has mainly consisted of racing closed-wheel cars, with varying levels of success in sports cars, historic racing and touring cars.
 He achieved particular notoriety after an accident with Nigel Mansell at the 1993 TOCA shoot out race at Donington Park.